The best off-the-beaten-path islands in South Korea : Doegudo, Geumildo, Saengildo, Soryangdo

 Back on Geumil, we go to see the Geumilhaedanghwa beach, the waves here are strong.
 We almost lose the ferry because Daniele gets a flat tire, or rather, he had a spoke of a wrong size that has punctured the tube.

 The ferry from there is expensive, 18.000 won, but it will breing us back to the mainland, in the Goheung county, a big peninsula.
 The trip takes an hour and a half, we eat noodles and speak with a gentleman who works on the ship, he is 70 years old but looks 50.
 He says he works 12 hours a day and has 5 days of leave per year…

 Back on the mainland, Goheung peninsula

 The ferry ride is pleasant, passing along some more islands.
-There are some very nice floating igloo that are used by fishermen who can then sleep there.
+There are some very nice floating igloos that are used by fishermen who can then sleep there.

 Conclusions: what are the best islands in South Korea?

-South Korea is a maritime nation, and its true culture and traditional lifestyle is to be found in the islands.
+South Korea is a maritime nation, and its true culture and traditional lifestyle are to be found in the islands.
 Particularly the tiniest and less touristic ones are among the best islands in Asia.